sofiesofi/ATHK/README.md

 -   Det har blivit en revolution i vår tid
 -   Demokrati och frihet ska leva i evighet
 -   Må ära vederfaras Hongkong

+## English translation

+### A1
+- The tears that are falling again
+- The anger and anguish which we all feel
+- Look up, speak out, so we go forward
+- May freedom come to Hong Kong

+### A2
+- Our fear and anguish go deeper
+- What we believe in makes us stronger
+- Despite pain and wounds we are still fighting
+- for a free and glorious Hong Kong

+### B
+- Stars fall during the dark night
+- In the mist trumpets and horns sound
+- We will get freedom
+- Together we stand
+- We will keep fighting till victory

+### A3
+- The dawn breaks
+- Liberate our Hong Kong
+- It has become a revolution of our times
+- Democracy and freedom will live eternally
+- May glory reign in Hong Kong